ever-co/ever-demand/README.md

 ### Yarn

-Currently we are using `Yarn` (instead of `npm`), so make sure you have latest Yarn version installed before running Ever Platform:
+Currently, we are using `Yarn` (instead of `npm`), so make sure you have latest Yarn version installed before running Ever Platform:

 ```
 npm install -g yarn@latest